AriESQ/CrostiniTips/README.md

 It is possible that the host mounts the filesystem into the VM, and also pushes the availability of the filesystem to Garcon, which then could mount it in the container.
 Alterantely, it is possible the host mounts the filesystem into the VM, and then via Tremplin, tells LXD to make the filesystem available into the container.

 ## Troubleshooting
+* If you are working off of tutorials, check that they are somewhat recent, Chrome OS/Crostini are developing rapidly.
-* A list of useful Chrome OS URLS is available in your browser via `chrome://chrome-urls `
+* A list of useful Chrome OS URLS is available in your browser via `chrome://chrome-urls` `
 * If Linux Developer Options do not appear or the multiple container UI doesn't appear, try restarting the system.
 Or try disabling and re-enabling the crostini-multi-container flag, or linux development environment.

-* If you are working off of tutorials, check that they are somewhat recent, Chrome OS/Crostini are developing rapidly.

 ___